This tutorial shows how to enable the minimize & maximize title-bar buttons in Gnome 40+ in either Fedora or other Linux.

 If you’re familiar with Linux command, firstly open terminal from system app launcher:

-Then run the single command to enable the two title-bar buttons:
+Then run the single command to enable the minimize, maximize title-bar buttons:

 gsettings set org.gnome.desktop.wm.preferences button-layout 'appmenu:minimize,maximize,close'